 Some people suggest carrying pepper spray or a safety whistle, but I have never carried any of them.
-If you’re looking for some practical tips, I suggest reading Jodi from Legal Nomads’ post which features some practical tips for solo female travel.
+If you’re looking for some practical tips, I suggest reading my long list of solo female travel tips which features over 50 practical tips for solo female travel.

 So there you have it.
 Don’t be afraid to travel alone, because it is such a rewarding experience and your life will never be the same again!
 You will grow so much as a person, develop confidence and even do things you never thought you’d be brave enough to do!